Start learning a new language todaySee our special offers

 Learn Polish | ROSETTA STONE®

 Learn Polish with lessons that teach you how to learn Polish phrases and words.
-Start learning Polish with Rosetta Stone.Try Our Free Demo
+Start learning Polish with Rosetta Stone.Try our Free Trial

 Polish (język polski) is the native language of the Poles and has a rich history of being a lingua franca in Central and Eastern Europe.
 Today, there are about 45 million native speakers of Polish, and in addition to being the official language of Poland, it’s spoken by significant numbers of minority groups in Belarus, the Czech Republic, Hungary, Lithuania, Slovakia, and Ukraine.
 Large immigrant communities that speak this West Slavic language are also clustered in the United States, the United Kingdom, and Germany.